onycher/arc-raiders-tools/README.md

-# 🤖 ARK Raiders Tool
+# 🤖 ARC Raiders Tool

-A powerful desktop utility for ARK Raiders that automatically detects item popups on screen and displays detailed information about items, including their dependencies for quests and hideout modules.
+A powerful desktop utility for ARC Raiders that automatically detects item popups on screen and displays detailed information about items, including their dependencies for quests and hideout modules.

 ## Features